Tenrys/discord-emoji-stealer/README.md

 Downloads every custom emoji from every Discord server you're in.

+I made this so I could eventually leave the dozens of Discord servers I'm in that I don't participate to, which clog my emoji picker with tons of trash that I don't use, and finally make my own personal emoji servers with my favorite ones.

 ## Usage

 You need to have a running Discord client in order for this script to work.